redsun-acquisition/redsun-frontpage/governance/index.md

 # Governance

-This section provides information about the governance model of the RedSun project accross the entire organization.
+This section provides information about the governance model of the Redsun project accross the entire organization.

 ```{toctree}
 :maxdepth: 1